snap-stanford/snap-python/doc/source/reference/CntUniqUndirEdges.rst

 .. function:: CntUniqUndirEdges(Graph)

 Returns the number of unique undirected edges in the graph *Graph*.
-Nodes (u,v), where u!=v, are considered to be connected via an undirected edge if there exists an edge in either direction.

 Parameters: